Professor Daryl Higgins, Dr Gabrielle Hunt, Douglas Russell, and Shayini Rattambige from Institute of Child Protection Studies

 Gallup Inc., a global analytics and advisory firm known for its public opinion survey research expertise.

-The survey was piloted in the Philippines.
+The survey has been piloted in the Philippines.
 Given that the questions cover sensitive topics, and that they need to be applicable in a range of countries and contexts, piloting the survey was a critical step to having a robust survey that can be used to measure implementation of safeguarding in the Catholic Church and its ministries.

 Some of the questions ask about things that could make children safer and prevent child abuse, including preventing child sexual abuse, assisting in reporting and ensuring safety for children if they are harmed, and holding perpetrators to account.